 Gutberlet (2009, 2015) argues that although landfill gas utilisation or energy from waste schemes can deliver similar GHG emissions reduction, neither offer as many socio-economic benefits - especially in relation to job creation, inclusion, and poverty alleviation - as recycling cooperative schemes.
-494 Fehr and Santos' (2009 observations from Brazil showed that the informal recyclers organised themselves in cooperatives, associations, or social enterprises.495 These collective forms of organisation provided vital spaces for social inclusion and human development, by promoting meaningful work, increasing the workers' self-esteem, and improving their living and working conditions.496 The outcome of that research was that participatory waste management represented an effective, labour-intense, anti-poverty strategy that could achieve inclusion, equity, eco-health, eco-efficiency, and sustainability.497 Studies by Agarwal et al (2005 in India and Noel (2010) in Haiti also pointed out the segregation and gender disparities among the informal waste sector workers.498 Schenck and Blaauw (2011) established the socio-economic profile of waste pickers in South Africa, highlighting the opportunities to alleviate poverty and better integrate waste pickers within society while improving the sustainability of the waste management system.
+494 Fehr and Santos' (2009 observations from Brazil showed that the informal recyclers organised themselves in cooperatives, associations, or social enterprises.495 These collective forms of organisation provided vital spaces for social inclusion and human development, by promoting meaningful work, increasing the workers' self-esteem, and improving their living and working conditions.496 The outcome of that research was that participatory waste management represented an effective, labourintense, anti-poverty strategy that could achieve inclusion, equity, eco-health, eco-efficiency, and sustainability.497 Studies by Agarwal et al (2005 in India and Noel (2010) in Haiti also pointed out the segregation and gender disparities among the informal waste sector workers.498 Schenck and Blaauw (2011) established the socio-economic profile of waste pickers in South Africa and highlighted the opportunities for poverty elevation and better integration of the waste pickers within society as more sustainable forms of waste.
 499